juzailmlwork/jaseci/docs/docs/jac-scale/README.md

 - Swagger Documentation: http://localhost:8000/docs

 you can add new todo tasks
- from the frontend at http://localhost:8000/page/app
+ - from the frontend at http://localhost:8000/page/app
+ - from the swagger docs  at http://localhost:8000/docs using /walker/create-todo endpoint

 ### 9. Set Up Kubernetes (For JAC Scale)